-- a significant transaction happened in N (first half year) - a prospectus is issued in N, during first half-year.
+- A significant transaction happened in N, during first half year; - a prospectus is issued in N, during first half-year, after the transaction; and, - $\sim$ The prospectus contains audited annual financial statements for the year N-1.

-In this case, most competent authorities, require a pro forma balance sheet as if the transaction had happened on 31/12/N-1, according to letter b) of item 5 of Annex II.
+In this case, a pro forma balance sheet is required as at 31/12/N-1, as if the transaction had happened on 31/12/N-1, complying with letter b) of item 5 of Annex II.